kobolabs/epub-spec/README.md

 **Setting Font Sizes**

-Font size can be set in the CSS using the unit type em, px, pt or %.
-However, % has been known to trigger bugs on Desktop and eInk that can restrict users' ability to change the font size or to reset the font size at the start of each chapter.
-Kobo advises that content creators set a base font size in px or pt or not set a base size at all (this will allow each platform to use its default font size) then increase or decrease the font size throughout using em.
+Font size can be set in the CSS using the unit type `em`, `px`, `pt` or `%`.
+However, `%` has been known to trigger bugs on Desktop and eInk that can restrict users' ability to change the font size or to reset the font size at the start of each chapter.
+Kobo advises that content creators set a base font size in `px` or `pt` (or not set a base size at all, to allow each platform to use its default font size) then increase or decrease the font size for specific classes using `em` units.

 ### Supported Fonts